 According to section 2 (56) of this Act, “special home” means an institution established by a State Government or by a voluntary or non-governmental organisation, registered under section 48, for housing and providing rehabilitative services to children in conflict with law, who are found through inquiry, to have committed an offence and sent to such institution by an order of the Board.

-Other than Juvenile Justice Act, 2015, the Code of Criminal Procedure 1973 also has a provision relating to the jurisdiction in the case of juveniles under section 27 which states that any offence not punishable with death or imprisonment of life, committed by any person who at the date when he appears or is brought before the court is under the age of sixteen years, may be tried by the court of a Chief Judicial Magistrate, or by any Court specially empowered under the Children Act, 1960, or any other law for the time being in force providing for the time being in force providing for the treatment, training and rehabilitation of youthful offenders.
+Other than the Juvenile Justice Act, 2015, the Code of Criminal Procedure 1973 also has a provision relating to the jurisdiction in the case of juveniles under section 27 which states that any offence not punishable with death or imprisonment of life, committed by any person who at the date when he appears or is brought before the court is under the age of sixteen years, may be tried by the court of a Chief Judicial Magistrate, or by any Court specially empowered under the Children Act, 1960, or any other law for the time being in force providing for the treatment, training and rehabilitation of youthful offenders.